Jira Forge Walkthrough

 - Click the "View ERD" button located at the bottom left section of the form just beside the "Impact Analysis" button.

-- A modal will appear to start pulling ERD data.
+- A modal appears to start pulling ERD data.

 - The modal populates with the customization and its corresponding hyperlink to the ERD.

-- View the entity relation diagram of the customization that is add/attached to the Jira ticket change request.
+- View the entity relationship diagram of the customization attached to the Jira ticket change request.

 Ready for Development

-Once you have resolved any risk or conflicts, your changes are ready for development:
+After you resolve any risks or conflicts, your changes are ready for development:

 -